BLOG

 Apps within Weebly's App Center.

-It’s clear that WordPress has much more potential for creating your ideal site.
-On the flip side, Weebly has nice all around package, but there’s nowhere else to go with the platform.
+WordPress has much more potential for creating your ideal site with a simple and fast learning curve.
+Conversely, Weebly has an excellent all-around package, but there’s nowhere else to go with the platform, which has few customization options.
 Everything you can achieve is evident almost straight away.

 Of course, none of this matters if you’re priced out of a solution.
-Let’s compare Weebly vs WordPress on this next.
+Let’s compare Weebly vs WordPress sites next.

 Pricing: The Great Leveler

-The cost of a platform is important, but here it’s complex.
+The cost of a platform is essential, but here it’s complex.
 This is again due to the goals of both platforms.

-Starting with Weebly, there are five tiers.
-The difference between the free tier and the Connect plan is the ability to use a custom domain.
-This is at a cost of around $70 per year, yet still includes ads served by Weebly on your site.
+There are five pricing plans, starting with Weebly websites.
+The difference between the free and Connect paid plans is the ability to use a custom domain.
+The Weebly pricing is around $70 per year yet still includes ads Weebly serves on your site.
+The pricing plans do provide a level of customer support.

 The Pro account is over double the price of the Connect tier.
-For this, you can remove ads, and get shopping cart functionality.
+It allows you to remove ads and add functionality to an e-commerce store’s shopping cart.

-It’s not until the Business and Business Plus plans that Weebly becomes competitive.
-These tiers will be tempting for e-commerce sites.
+It’s not until the Business Plan and Business Plus that Weebly becomes competitive.
+These tiers will be tempting for online stores and e-commerce websites.
 In a bubble, $300–360 per year for an e-commerce site is a good deal.

-In WordPress’ case, the core platform is free forever, due to its open-source base.
-We’ve mentioned that themes and plugins could be free, but in reality, a premium theme (around $99 per year) is the way to go.
-Also, some plugins may warrant an annual subscription too.
+In WordPress’s case, the core platform is free forever due to its open-source base.
+We’ve mentioned that themes and plugins could be free, but a WooCommerce (e-commerce features) premium theme (around $99 per year) is the way to go.
+Also, some plugins may warrant an annual subscription.

-With WordPress, you will need hosting and a domain name, and these cost money.
+With a WordPress website, you will need hosting and a domain name, which will cost money.
 The good news is that your budget won’t prohibit you.
-You could piece a site together for free, without question.
+You could piece a site together for free using online tutorials and forums without question.
 Though, here’s a real-world list of what you’ll need (sans WordPress):

 • Plugins: You’ll likely find free solutions that do everything you need.
-Still, premium plugins are often priced in a similar way to themes.
+Still, premium plugins are often priced similarly to themes.
 Expect to pay around $30–100 per year for some subscriptions.

-You may have other costs too, such as email marketing.
+You may have other costs, too, such as email marketing.
 In short, WordPress will cost more in the short term.
-Even so, you’re paying for control, flexibility, and scalability.
-With this comes peace of mind, which is worth its weight in gold.
+Even so, you’re paying for complete web development control, HTML coding, flexibility, SEO tools and features (SEO plugins like Yoast SEO), and scalability.
+With this comes peace of mind, worth its weight in gold.

 Wrapping Up

 Paying attention to your choice of site platform is a sound strategy.
-It will influence all your future decisions, and will also determine how your site can scale.
+It will influence all your future decisions and determine how your site can scale.
 Given this, researching your available options will pay dividends.

-In this post, we’ve compared Weebly vs WordPress.
+In this post, we’ve compared Weebly and WordPress.
 In our opinion, WordPress is the better platform on almost all counts.
 Weebly has more in its default package, though you’re almost at the ceiling of what it can achieve.
-Though, WordPress has more potential, and can power enterprise-level sites.
+WordPress has more potential if you have coding knowledge and can power enterprise-level sites with advanced features.
+You can also check out Wix and Squarespace, two other drag-and-drop website builders, as an alternative to Weebly.

 Are you considering Weebly vs WordPress, and if so, has this head-to-head helped?
 Let us know in the comments section below!